rstudio/rstudio-docker-products/README.md

 Docker images for RStudio Professional Products

 Running any RStudio profesional products inside docker requires you to have a valid license for the product.
+Also remember to deactivate the license before stopping the container or it will count as an active license, look at the `startup.sh` scripts for an example on how to do this automatically.

 ## RStudio Server Pro